-The most tender balsamic skirt steak cooked to a perfect medium temperature, sliced thin and layered with grilled corn, zucchini and juicy tomatoes all over the top of a fresh mix of green and dotted with gorgonzola cheese.
-It is even better served with sourdough bread that’s been sliced and broiled with a little olive oil and garlic.
-Geez, I’m hungry all over again!
+The most tender balsamic skirt steak, cooked to a perfect medium, sliced thin, and layered with grilled corn, zucchini, red onions, and juicy cherry tomatoes over a fresh mix of greens, all topped with gorgonzola cheese.
+It’s even better with sourdough bread, sliced and broiled with a touch of olive oil and garlic.
+Geez, I’m getting hungry all over again!

-Do you have a recipe that has evolved so much over the years it’s almost nothing like the original?
-It’s kind of like my life.
-Who I thought I was, what I thought I loved and needed and wanted is nothing like… well maybe still a little similar to what and who I am now.
-And that’s exactly how I think it should be.
-A little growth, a lot of learning and better in the end.
+Do you have a recipe that has changed so much over the years it’s barely recognizable from the original?
+It’s a lot like life.
+Who I thought I was, what I loved, needed, and wanted has shifted over time.
+Some things are still familiar, but so much has evolved—and that’s exactly how it should be.
+A little growth, a lot of learning, and something even better in the end.

-I originally started making a steak salad with just simple greens and tomatoes.
-That evolved as we visited more restaurants, one in particular here in Utah and they added fresh herbs and blue cheese, which I’m a little easier with Gorgonzola so that was quickly changed.
-I could go on and on, but in the end I took a nod from Aberdeen’s kitchen to fill in all the missing pieces!
+I started making steak salad with just simple greens and tomatoes.
+Over time, that changed as we tried new restaurants, especially one here in Utah that added fresh herbs and blue cheese.
+I prefer Gorgonzola, so that swap was an easy one.
+I could go on and on about the tweaks, but in the end, I took inspiration from Aberdeen’s Kitchen to bring everything together!

 Ingredients for Gorgonzola Steak Salad